Pen-y-Fan/laravel-vite/README.md

 # Laravel vite

-Base installation of Laravel 9 with Jetsteam (Livewire) starter kit.
+Base installation of Laravel 9 with Jetstream (Livewire) starter kit.
 Vite is now the frontend asset bundler.

 This base site will allow a comparison with existing projects when a know working example is required.